-Asia@Noon talks are held many Fridays throughout the academic year in 280 Park Hall at 12pm.
+Asia@Noon talks are held many Fridays throughout the academic year held in various rooms across North Campus.
 The presenter usually speaks for about 45 minutes, with time for discussion at the end of each talk.
 Undergraduates, graduate students, faculty, and people from the Buffalo community are invited and encouraged to attend.
 If you are a scholar of Asia-related research, we invite you to contact us about speaking at Asia@Noon.

 After being unable to host any events in our longstanding colloquium series this past Spring, we are happy to announce the resumption of invited talks for faculty, graduate students, and others at UB or in western NY to present and discuss recent research and creative activity related to Asian Studies.
-Obviously, these presentations will have to be conducted through Zoom, and in order to adjust to the new class schedule, the talks will start at 12:40 instead of noon and end promptly at 1:30.
+These lectures will resume with in-person presentations following all COVID safety guidlines.

 Asia @ Noon Event

 Professor Berin Golonu, of Department of Art, UB presents:

 Taming the pastoral: Late Ottoman public gardens established in the “new style"

 Organized by the University at Buffalo Asian Studies Program

 This paper looks at textual and visual documentation of some of the first public gardens built in key Ottoman cities in 1870.
 These formally landscaped spaces were modeled after the urban parks of European cities.
 It contrasts their landscaping and new modes of recreation to more longstanding Ottoman public leisure sites to discuss how these spaces functioned as a symptom and cause of late Ottoman modernization.